mjordan/islandora_workbench/README.md

 file,title,field_my_multivalued_taxonomy_field
 img001.png,Picture of cats and yarn,Cats|46
 img002.png,Picture of dogs and sticks,Dogs|Sticks
-img003.png,Picture of yarn and sticks,Yarn|Sticks
+img003.png,Picture of yarn and needles,"Yarn, Balls of"|Knitting needles
 ```
 If you use a term name that doesn't match an existing term name, Workbench will create the new term.
 For this to work, you will need to add `allow_adding_terms: true` to your configuration file for `create` and `update` tasks.
 A couple of things to note: